lsst-sqre/phalanx/docs/about/introduction.rst

    Deployments are made available to the network by defining a Service_.
    An Ingress_ resource publishes that Service to the internet and defines what authentication and authorization is needed.

-   You can `learn more about Kubernetes from its documentation <https://kubernetes.io/>`_, and also in Phalanx's :doc:`documentation on creating services </service-guide/index>`.
+   You can `learn more about Kubernetes from its documentation <https://kubernetes.io/>`_, and also in Phalanx's :doc:`documentation on creating application </developers/index>`.

 Environments are specific Kubernetes clusters
 ---------------------------------------------